gchrupala/supervision/msc.rst

 -------------------------------------

-- Topics: in general you can work on any topic I'm qualified to supervise, but you will get the most of my feedback if it's something I close to my  domain of expertise.
+- Topics: in general you can work on any topic I'm qualified to supervise, but you will get the most of my feedback if it's something close to my  domain of expertise.
 Check my website: https://grzegorz.chrupala.me for my research interests.

    * If your topic is to predict cryptocurrency / stock / commodity prices  or similar from easily available information (such as Twitter sentiment), you will have to work very hard to convince me that this makes sense, so please reconsider.